The history of the SANParks Honorary Rangers

-Currently there are more than a thousand one hundred SANParks Honorary Rangers who operate nationwide in 31 regions, some of which are active in their nearest park, while others engage in specific projects and initiatives.
+Currently there are more than a thousand three hundred SANParks Honorary Rangers who operate nationwide in 31 regions, some of which are active in their nearest park, while others engage in specific projects and initiatives.

 Honorary Rangers offer their services to the parks as individuals.
 Being such a large and widespread group, members adhere to a strict code of conduct and are required to complete a selection of courses to prepare them for involvement in the parks.